POSITIONS: Co-Offensive Coordinator/Offensive Line

-Gavin Colliton is in his 24th season as a member of the W&L coaching staff, with responsibilities for coaching the offensive line.
-During his tenure, Coach Colliton has also coached the defensive line, defensive backs and special teams in helping lead the Generals to three ODAC titles (2006, 2010, 2012).
+Gavin Colliton is in his 28th season as a member of the W&L coaching staff, with responsibilities for coaching the offensive line.
+During his tenure, Coach Colliton has also coached the defensive line, defensive backs and special teams in helping lead the Generals to four ODAC titles (2006, 2010, 2012, 2015).

-In 2012, his offensive line helped the Generals lead Division III with an average of 363.7 rushing yards per game.
+In 2013, his offensive line helped the Generals finish second in Division III in rushing yards per game (346.7 ypg).
+His 2012 line helped W&L lead Division III with an average of 363.7 rushing yards per game.
 W&L also finished fourth nationally in third down conversion percentage, converting 52.8 percent of the time, while averaging 431.3 total yards and 35.3 points per contest.

 Colliton is a 1984 graduate of Salisbury University were he was a two-year starter, helping the Seagulls to the NCAA Division III semifinals as a senior.
 Colliton then joined Salisbury's coaching staff and helped the Seagulls to an NCAA quarterfinal appearance in 1985 and a championship game appearance in 1986.

 Colliton, who earned his master's at Salisbury, coached at Central Connecticut and Princeton before coming to W&L. He helped Princeton earn a share of the 1989 Ivy League title.

 Colliton also served as the head golf coach at Washington and Lee from 2000-11.
 He led the Generals to a pair of ODAC titles and to 16th- and 17th-place finishes at the NCAA Championships in 2008 and 2009, respectively.

 Colliton also helped mentor Nathaniel James '08, who was a three-time All-American and the 2008 winner of the prestigious Byron Nelson Award.